 19.15.4 the Company’s contact details (as provided by the Company under Clause 19.14); and

-19.15.5 explanation of the process, including an explanation that the company will set the capacity to highest recorded peak over the 12 month protection period for Use Of System Charges and the Company’s contact details for Company's default assessment which may require the Customer to agree propose a Maximum Import Capacity.
+19.15.5 explanation of the process, including an explanation that the company will charge the Capacity charges based on the highest recorded peak over the 12 month protection period for Use Of System Charges and the Company’s contact details for Company's default assessment which may require the Customer to agree propose a Maximum Import Capacity.

 19.16 When the assessment under Part 4 of the CDCM has been completed, the Company shall inform the Customer, using the contact details provided under Clause 19.14 of the rights the Customer has under the National Terms of Connection.